Mayfair Studios

-Mayfair Recording Studios, earlier called Spot Studios or Ryemuse Studios, was a recording studio in London, England, located in Mayfair from the 1960s to 1981, then in Primrose Hill from 1981 until it closed in 2008.
+Mayfair Recording Studios was a recording studio in London, England, which was in operation from the 1960s until 2008.

+Background

-In the early years the studio was owned by Ryemuse Ltd and was called Spot Studios.
-It was located at 64 South Molton St, Mayfair, above the chemist shop.
-John Hudson worked there as chief engineer, joining the company from BBC Television, where he was employed in presentation broadcasting live sound for programmes such as Jimi Hendrix Color Me Pop and Match of the Day.
-Through the early 1970s, Hudson was the engineer on many hit records to come out of the studios.
+The studio, located at 64 South Molton Street in the Mayfair area of the West End of London, was originally established in the late 1950s by jazz composer and saxophonist Johnny Dankworth as Ryemuse Studios.
+In 1968, a company called Spot Productions opened offices in the same building and began using the studio extensively, leading to the studio sometimes being referred to as Spot Studios.
+John Hudson worked there as the chief engineer, having joined the company from BBC Television, where he was involved in presentation, broadcasting live sound for programmes such as Colour Me Pop and Match of the Day.
+Throughout the early 1970s Hudson served as the engineer for numerous hit records produced at the studios.